aletheon/eleutherios-flutter/README.md

 Or a family bakery deciding to franchise their business to service more customers.
 [Service]

-Eleutherios breaks this pattern of one-to-one or one-to-many type of relationship and introduces a many-to-many pattern instead.
+Eleutherios breaks this pattern of a one-to-one or one-to-many type of relationship to a many-to-many relationship.

 Eleutherios provides tools that enable people or businesses to: